liza-tennant/liza-tennant.github.io/_pages/about.md

 News
 ======
 ---
+- [July 2024] Our paper "Dynamics of Moral Behavior in Heterogeneous Populations of Learning Agents [see arXiv](https://arxiv.org/html/2403.04202v2)" was accepted for The 7th AAAI/ACM Conference on AI, Ethics & Society, 2024 (Santa Clara, California).
+- [July 2024] I'm at the [Eastern European Machine Learning Summer School](https://www.eeml.eu/home) in Novi Sad, Serbia!
 - [April 2024] I'm at the InterpViz Mechanistic Interpretability hackathon at LISA (The London Initiative for Safe AI)!
 - [March 2024] New preprint out: Dynamics of Moral Behavior in Heterogeneous Populations of Learning Agents [see arXiv](https://arxiv.org/html/2403.04202v2)
 - [December 2023] New preprint out: Learning Machine Morality through Experience and Interaction ([see arXiv](https://arxiv.org/abs/2312.01818))